Open-Models-Startup/docs-vite/README.md

 3. Once you're done, in the top right corner click on the green button that says "Propose changes".
 4. You will be redirected to a GitHub PR template page prepared for you to submit a PR.

-### Developing with OpenModels Codeflow
+### Developing with OpenModels iEcho

-Use OpenModels Codeflow for bigger content updates.
-Codeflow will spin up the entire dev environment with a running dev server.
-When using Codeflow, please remember to commit and push your changes frequently.
+Use OpenModels iEcho for bigger content updates. iEcho will spin up the entire dev environment with a running dev server.
+When using iEcho, please remember to commit and push your changes frequently.

 To access it, [click this button](https://openmodels.wiki/~/github.com/Open-Models-Startup/docs-vite).